Millaa Millaa Falls cascading into a natural swimming hole surrounded by lush tropical rainforest in the Atherton Tablelands, Far North Queensland

 How Much Time Do You Need?

-A full day covers the highlights — most guided tours from Cairns visit five or six key stops (typically some combination of a crater lake, Curtain Fig Tree, Millaa Millaa Falls, Babinda Boulders or Josephine Falls, and Paronella Park).
+A full day covers the highlights — most guided tours from Cairns visit five or six key stops (typically a crater lake, Curtain Fig Tree, Millaa Millaa Falls, Babinda Boulders or Josephine Falls, and Paronella Park).
 Self-drivers can follow a similar route or customise their own.
-Two days gives you time to explore more deeply: the full Waterfall Circuit, a food trail, platypus spotting at dawn, Paronella Park without rushing, and perhaps a night tour for tree-kangaroos.
-The Tablelands also have accommodation — bed and breakfasts, farm stays, and eco-lodges — for those wanting to stay overnight.
+Two days gives time to explore more deeply: the full Waterfall Circuit, a food trail, platypus spotting at dawn, Paronella Park without rushing, and perhaps a night tour for tree-kangaroos.
+The Tablelands also have accommodation — bed and breakfasts, farm stays and eco-lodges — for those wanting to stay overnight.

 What to Bring

-Swimwear and a towel (several swimming stops), closed-toe shoes for walking tracks, a light jacket or jumper (the Tablelands are noticeably cooler than the coast), insect repellent, sunscreen, water, and a camera.
-Binoculars for birdwatching.
+Swimwear and a towel (several swimming stops), closed-toe shoes for walking tracks, a light jacket (the Tablelands are noticeably cooler than the coast), insect repellent, sunscreen, water and a camera.
+Binoculars for birdwatching and platypus spotting.

 Self-Drive Tips